cardano-foundation/CIPs/CIP-????/README.md

 The acceptance criteria for this CIP to become active are as follows:

 - The solution described in the CIP has been implemented and tested on the Cardano blockchain.
-- The implementation has been reviewed and approved by the Cardano Foundation and IOHK.
+- The implementation has been reviewed and approved by subject matter experts.
 - The community has had sufficient time to review and provide feedback on the CIP and the implementation.
 - Any concerns or issues raised during the review and testing process have been addressed and resolved.